GSA/fcsm/resources/conferences/2020-research-policy.md

 <p>
 <u>U.S. Department of Housing and
-Urban Development’s Experience Supporting and Enhancing its Data Infrastructure and Use</u>; Calvin Johnson (U.S.
+Urban Development's Experience Supporting and Enhancing its Data Infrastructure and Use</u>; Calvin Johnson (U.S.
 Department of Housing and Urban Development)</p>